I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hidpddi/ns-hidpddi-_hidp_report_ids.md

 The length of an output report of this report ID.
 An input report, an output report, and a feature report can use the same report.

-`ReportID`
+`FeatureLength`

-The report ID of the top-level collection.
+The length of a feature report of this report ID.

 ## Requirements